mongodb/specifications/source/load-balancers/load-balancers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Other versions of this design proposed a scheme in which the application does not have to opt-in to load balanced mode.
-Instead, the server would send a special field in :code:`hello` and legacy hello command responses to indicate that it was running behind a load balancer and the driver would change its behavior accordingly.
+Instead, the server would send a special field in :code:`hello` command responses to indicate that it was running behind a load balancer and the driver would change its behavior accordingly.
 We opted to take an approach that required code changes instead because load balancing changes driver behavior in ways that could cause unexpected application errors, so